britco/stonewall/README.md

 When #register is submitted, Stonewall.validate will be called for #username and #email.

+Another cool feature of this integration, is that anytime, if you wanted to check the state of the Rivets view you previously set up (@rivets), you can call @rivets.isValid() and it will return either true or false.

 ## Configuration

 You can change some of the way the internals of Stonewall work by using [Stonewall.configure](docs/methods.md#stonewallconfiguretypeplugin-obj-options).
 Right now the only configurable options are for the Stonewall Rivets integration.
 You can configure the `showError` and `hideError` functions.
 These are callbacks for when an element becomes invalid / valid.
 So say you have an input like: